 What we know about the acute flaccid myelitis cases

-Dr. Vincent Ianelli, writing at Vaxopedia, reviewed the nearly 350 cases of the acute flaccid myelitis, or the subtype of polio like syndrome, that we have been seeing since 2014.
-Dr.
+Dr. Vincent Iannelli, writing at Vaxopedia, reviewed the nearly 350 cases of the acute flaccid myelitis, or the subtype of a polio-like syndrome, that we have been seeing since 2014.
+Dr. Iannelli wrote:

 - most cases occur in children